yorak/VeRyPy/README.md

 * [Implement the inter-route 3-opt*](https://github.com/yorak/VeRyPy/issues/5#issue-665048120) that only operates on the selected 2 or 3 routes (as opposed to the proven solution-based version can be used as an reference).
 This work has been started, but not completed.
 * Consider verifing the support for asymmetric problems.
 Most of the algorithms should support this already, but more tests should be written to verify this.
 * Consider adding support for time windows (VRPTW).
 This would probably lead to a major refactoring, but could be an interesting exercise.

-## Citing VeRyPy

-If you find VeRyPy useful in your research and use it to produce results for your publications please consider citing it as:

-> Rasku J., Musliu N., and Kärkkäinen T. (2019) Meta-Survey and Implementations of Classic Capacitated Vehicle Routing Heuristics with Reproductions of Earlier Results.
-Manuscript.
-University of Jyväskylä, Finland.

 ## Implemented Heuristics with References